Skip to main content

 Orders:Returns:DenyInNonShipFromShopDisallow orders to be returned in a shop the order wasn't sold from.

-Orders:Returns:DenyReturnsInNonReturnOrganizationUnitDisallow orders to be returned in a shop other than the Return OU of the fulfilment OU - this only applies a return OU is set.
+Orders:Returns:DenyReturnsInNonReturnOrganizationUnitDisallow orders to be returned in a shop other than the Return OU of the fulfillment OU - this only applies a return OU is set.

 Orders:Shipment:RefundOpenAmountAfterShipmentWhether or not to trigger a refund of any open remaining amount on the order after shipping a delivery order.